brucedkyle/architectures/docs/supplychain/sustainablefacilities.md

 Organizations have an unprecedented opportunity to capture and analyze their data and develop greater operational resiliency and effectiveness.
 These data insights give companies the tools needed to react quickly to change, care for their employees and occupants, and make strategic space and occupancy decisions.

 > Sustainability promotes business, supports the needs of our customers, generates profitability, and contributes to a better world.
-This is how we see our transformative role.
+This is how we see our transformative role.<br/>
-> &dash; Fausto Ribeiro, CEO of Banco do Brasi
+> &mdash; Fausto Ribeiro, CEO of Banco do Brasi

 ### Challenges / Business Drivers